 Other talks under development

 The following talks will be available soon.
-Please talk with Rodney if any of these interest you:
+Please talk with me if any of these interest you and I can bring them forward and finish them off:

 Planned talks yet to be started: